spinalcordmri/spinalcordmri.github.io/_posts/2025-12-08-sct-course.md

 The workshop is **free** 🙂

 👉 Please register [here](https://forms.gle/1MzNT98rw2qD4F6d6) so we have an idea about the number of attendees.
+Also, please fill out the [user feedback poll](https://forms.gle/D7X5y1MPfTwd1ZAT7) if you plan on attending, as it helps inform us how to direct our future development efforts.

 ## How to connect